sgnd/docker-course/README.md

 ## Working with Swarm services

-To create and manage Swarm services, you can use the following commands:
+To work with Swarm services, you can use the following commands:

 ### Creating a New Service